hyunwoongko/nanoRLHF/nanorlhf/nanosets/docs/en/11_json_io.en.md

 ## 9. When should you use this IO, and when should you use IPC?
 ### Good cases for this JSON/JSONL IO
 - Debugging: when you want to inspect `Table` contents directly as a human
-- General interchange: when you want to exchange data with other languages/environments as “row dicts” first
+- General interchange: when you want to exchange data with other languages/environments as "row dicts" first
 - Simple storage: when convenience matters more than performance/size

 ### Good cases for IPC